 On May 29, 1945, twenty-one days after German forces had surrendered to the victorious Allied armies, a father in Indianapolis received a letter from his son who had been listed as “missing in action” following the Battle of the Bulge.
 The young man, an advance scout with the 106th Infantry Division, had been captured by the Germans after wandering behind enemy lines for several days.
 “Bayonets,” as he wrote his father, “aren’t much good against tanks.”

 Eventually, the Indianapolis native found himself shipped to a work camp in the open city of Dresden, where he helped produce vitamin supplements for pregnant women.
-Sheltered in an underground meat storage locker, the Hoosier soldier survived a combined American/British firebombing raid that devastated the city and killed an estimated 135,000 people – more than those who died in the atomic bombings of Hiroshima and Nagasaki combined.
+Sheltered in an underground meat storage locker, the Hoosier soldier survived a combined American/British firebombing raid that devastated the city and killed thousands of men, women, and children.
 After the bombing, the soldier wrote his father, “we were put to work carrying corpses from air-raid shelters; women, children, old men; dead from concussion, fire or suffocation.
 Civilians cursed us and threw rocks as we carried bodies to huge funeral pyres in the city.”

 Freed from his captivity by the Red Army’s final onslaught against Nazi Germany and returned to the United States, the soldier — Kurt Vonnegut Jr.— attempted for many years to put into words what he had experienced during that horrific event.
 At first, it appeared to be a simple task.
 “I thought it would be easy for me to write about the destruction of Dresden, since all I would have to do would be to report what I had seen,” Vonnegut noted.